CarlosGomezDev/Study-notes/16 Node.js child_process, Cluster, Worker Thread.md

 - **Never pass unsanitized user input to this function.
 Any input containing shell metacharacters may be used to trigger arbitrary command execution.**
 - `child_process.execSync()` is the synchronous version that blocks the event loop until the spawned process either exits or is terminated.

 The `child_process.execFile()` method is similar to `child_process.exec()` except that it spawns the command directly without first spawning a shell by default.
-This doesn't work on Windows as `.bat` and `.cmd` files cannot be executed without a shell.
+This doesn't work for `.bat` and `.cmd` file in Windows because they cannot be executed without a shell.

 - `child_process.execFileSync()` is the synchronous version that blocks the event loop until the spawned process either exits or is terminated.